- Value-added tax (VAT) is a 20% sales tax charged on most goods in the UK.

 End of the VAT Retail Export Scheme

-Under the VAT Retail Export Scheme (VAT RES), international visitors to the UK can reclaim the VAT they pay on goods purchased but not consumed in the UK.
+Under the VAT Retail Export Scheme (VAT RES), international visitors to the UK could reclaim the VAT they paid on goods purchased but not consumed in the UK.

 Can I still buy tax-free goods?

-From 1 January 2021, the UK government has ended tax-free sales in airports, ports and Eurostar stations.
+From 1 January 2021, the UK government ended tax-free sales in airports, ports and Eurostar stations.